AuroScholar/microscholarship/README.md

 ```

-Step 5 : For open then AuroScholar Activity or Start the Auro Scholar sdk
+Step 5 : For open ,AuroScholar Activity or Start the Auro Scholar sdk
 ----
 ```swift